ApryseSDK/pdftron-react-native/API.md

 ```

 #### hideViewModeItems
-array of string, optional, defaults to none
+array of string, optional, defaults to none.
+Android only.

-Defines view mode items to be hidden in the view mode dialog (Android only).
-Strings should be [Config.ViewModePickerItem](./src/Config/Config.js) constants.
+Defines view mode items to be hidden in the view mode dialog  Strings should be [Config.ViewModePickerItem](./src/Config/Config.js) constants.

 ```js
 <DocumentView